etmoore/communikey/README.md

 ## Development

 MVP Stage 1: Craigslist for volunteer opportunities.
-Build a 'digital bulletin board' for a church or community group.
-CRUD volunteer opportunities.
+Users can create accounts, then CRUD volunteer opportunities.
+Opportunities require a title, description, location, contact info, and time.
+Users can only edit their own posts, but they can view all.

+Stage 2: Filter posts by location.
+View posts that are within x miles of you or another specific location.
+Add tags to posts, filter by tags.

-Stage 2: Commit (register) for volunteer opportunities.
-Request a certain number of people... users can offer to help... accept help.
+Stage 2: Users can commit (register) for volunteer opportunities.
+Post creators can Request a certain number of people... users can offer to help... creators can accept help.

 Stage 3 and beyond: Calendar integration.
-Location.
-Recommendations.
+Recommendations, notifications.
 Social Media Features.

 ## Potential Features